We propose a multi-disciplinary group of stakeholders to develop guidelines for evaluating surgical robots which will be of value internationally.

 The multidisciplinary team will represent all important stakeholders in the UK (and subsequently internationally) and will consider evaluation of all essential aspects of robot development and performance.
 Specialist groups will be tasked with reporting on 8 important aspects of surgical robotics.

 A broad range of stakeholders will be invited to take part and international membership of the group will be developed to avoid bias from over-emphasis on one set of perspectives.
 IDEAL will work in partnership with two other UK organisations with a major interest in this area – the Royal College of Surgeons and the NIHR MedTech group and NIHR Incubator for robotic surgery.

 Other stakeholders represented will include:

 Seven working groups have been established to discuss different aspects of the evaluation of surgical robots.
-These are: [please list the groups giving the name and institution of the lead for each, and a list of the other members] The groups are: Clinical (Pedro) Human Factors (Ken Catchpole) Health Economics (Maroeska) Engineering (Dan Stoyanov and David Noonan) Patients (Lesley Booth) Ethics (Can’t remember) Training and Mentoring (Dasgupta).
+These groups include – Clinical (Pedro Ramirez) Human Factors (Ken Catchpole) Health Economics (Maroeska Rovers) Engineering (Dan Stoyanov, and David Noonan) Patients (Lesley Booth) Ethics (Katrina Hutchison) Training and Mentoring (Prokar Dasgupta).

-The groups aim to produce an interim report this year and to exchange and discuss these over the winter before a final plenary discussion and development of guidance in spring 2022.
+The groups aim to produce an interim report this year and to exchange and discuss these over the winter before a final plenary discussion and development of guidance in Late 2022.